-BA in Professional Development

-Diploma of Higher Education in Professional Development

-Teaching Qualification (Further Education)
+BA in Professional Development Diploma of Higher Education in Professional Development Teaching Qualification (Further Education)

 - 1. The programme of study leading to the degree shall be as approved by the Senatus Academicus and is contained in the programme prescription.
 The Honours programme for the degree comprises programme years 3 and 4. - 2.
-Before being admitted to the programme leading to the degree, all candidates must, in addition to satisfying any academic requirements for admission, become a member of Disclosure Scotland's Protection of Vulnerable Groups (PVG) Scheme, and may be required to attend for interview. - 3.
+Before being admitted to the programme leading to the degree, all candidates must, in addition to satisfying any academic requirements for admission, satisfactorily complete a Protection of Vulnerable Groups (PVG) check, and may be required to attend for interview. - 3.
 Candidates on the Degree of Bachelor of Arts with Honours (BA) must satisfactorily complete all prescribed degree assessments, as listed in the programme prescription, and achieve a minimum of 480 credit points, in order to be awarded the degree.
 Candidates who have failed to achieve the standard for the award of the Degree with Honours, but who have passed all required elements for the degree as contained in the programme prescription, may be awarded the Degree of Bachelor of Arts. - 4.
 In terms of General Regulations 1, 3 and 9.1, the requirements for the award of a Class Certificate, for award of a degree, and the timing of prescribed degree assessments, shall normally be no more than 5 years, to a programme which does not require attendance.
 The exception is the Teaching Qualification (Further Education) where the class certificate would be valid for a maximum of 3 years. - 5.
-In terms of General Regulations 6 and 8, the function of the Head of School shall be exercised by the relevant Programme Director (or nominee). - 6.
-In terms of General Regulation 14, exemptions and recognitions may include the Accreditation of Prior Experiential Learning (APEL) and Accreditation of Prior Learning (APL). - 7.
+In terms of General Regulations 6 and 8, the function of the Head of School shall be exercised by the relevant Programme Director (or nominee). - In terms of General Regulation 14, exemptions and recognitions may include the Accreditation of Prior Experiential Learning (APEL). - 7.
+Candidates studying the Teaching Qualification (Further Education) who fail any period of Practice on a second occasion may be required to discontinue attendance on courses. - 8.
 Candidates for the Teaching Qualification (Further Education) must achieve two satisfactory observations.
-A maximum of four opportunities will be granted.
-If two satisfactory observations have not been achieved the student will be deemed to have failed the practice element of the programme and cannot complete the qualification.
+A maximum of three opportunities will be granted.
+If two satisfactory observations have not been achieved the student will be deemed to have failed the practice element of the course and cannot complete the qualification.